activlime/SecretAPI/README.md

 2. change framework to django rest framework because it is a lot simpler and cleaner; didn't use because not much documention
 3. create more error checks for user errors

+## tests
+1. unit tests included
+2. postman inputs off all requests
+3. postman wrong inputs all requests
+4. postman request to access or delete not allowed secret

 ## Installation

 1. use ```python3.5```